akshaykulkarni17/e-commerce-service/README.md

 1. User service - Stores User data and transactions in R2DBC.
 2. Product service - Stores product data in ManogoDB.
 3. Order service - Integrates above two services to pplace an order and stores the data using spring data JPA.
+4. Product Streaming service - Individual service pushing products and frontend to display as in when new products are pushed